luis705/n26-python-case/README.md

 - Generate API keys on [marvel's website](https://developer.marvel.com/)
 - Put the keys on the correct variables on `keys.py`
 - Run `main.py` to get a sample of the data
-- The file `fetched_data.csv` will contain the desired data from the first 100 characters in alphabetical order
+- The file `Case python - result.csv` contains the desired output of this case.

 ## Development strategy
 - Make a single API call ✓
 - Understand the data format by fetching only one row ✓
 - Write a script that get the needed info from the first row ✓
-- Write a script that requests all the dataset
+- Write a script that requests all the dataset ✓

 ## API result understanding
 The return of the request is a JSON file, the desired data is inside the "results" field.
 The value of this field is a